WTKT

 WTKT (1460 AM, "Fox Sports 1460") is a radio station in Harrisburg, Pennsylvania.
 The station broadcasts with 5,000 watts power daytime non-directional and 4,200 watts night time power from a three tower antenna array in Summerdale, Pennsylvania.
 WTKT is the AM flagship station for Hershey Bears AHL hockey.

 WTKT is licensed to broadcast in the HD Radio format.

 History

-WTKT first signed on the air on February 19, 1948 as WCMB on 960 kHz with the city of license listed as Lemoyne, Pennsylvania.
+WTKT first signed on the air on February 19, 1948, as WCMB on 960 kHz with the city of license listed as Lemoyne, Pennsylvania.
 (Harrisburg Evening News, February 19, 1948, page 21) The transmitter and antenna were located on Poplar Church Road across the river from Harrisburg, in Wormleysburg, Pennsylvania.
 The studios were in Lemoyne on the second floor of the Lemoyne Theatre building in the 300 block of Market Street.

 WCMB was founded by Edgar T. Shepard and Edgar K. "Ed" Smith under the Rossmoyne Corporation name.
 Smith served as the station manager for several decades.
-He was a lifelong resident of Harrisburg, beginning his career at WHP-AM in the early 1930s.
+He was a lifelong resident of Harrisburg, beginning his career at WHP in the early 1930s.